Galaxy Note 20 Ultra ongoing review: 7 standout and not-so-great features today

 Zoom photography is looking better: I'm glad the Note 20 Ultra steps back from the Galaxy S20 Ultra's 100x "space" zoom.
 My best shot at 50x AI-assisted zoom was one I lucked into.
 It looks good, but even with a stabilizing force like a tripod, the image jumps like crazy.

-Screen quality: 6.9-inches and, as always, is bright and brilliant.
+Screen quality: 6.9 inches and, as always, bright and brilliant.
 This was excellent for reading the news, watching videos and scrolling through photos.
-See the flipside to brightness below.
-Since the bezel's so slim, I keep accidentally pressing the sides of the phone, but the image itself is terrific, even at the default FHD+ setting of 2,326x1,080 pixels (it goes up to WQHD+, which is 3,088x1,440 pixels).
+See the flip side to brightness below.
+Since the bezel's so slim, I keep accidentally pressing the sides of the phone, but the image itself is terrific, even at the default FHD Plus setting of 2,326x1,080 pixels (it goes up to WQHD Plus, which is 3,088x1,440 pixels).

 Stylus tricks: My favorite Galaxy Note tools return to life, like taking a really precise screenshot using the S Pen, using the magnifying tool to read online menus and too-small font (so effortless), and easily creating a screen recording or GIF of a portion of the display.
 There are a few more besides, like writing on top of a PDF you can import into the notes app (yes!) and annotating a screen.
 You can also double-click the S Pen button to erase what you've written.
 It isn't new this year, but it's a favorite.